Vera Bradley raises fourth-quarter forecast

-Jan 15 (Reuters) - Vera Bradley Inc raised its fourth-quarter profit and revenue forecasts on strong demand for its women’s accessories brands.
+(Reuters) - Vera Bradley Inc (VRA.O) raised its fourth-quarter profit and revenue forecasts on strong demand for its women’s accessories brands.

 Shares of the company rose as much as 7 percent in post-market trading.
 They had closed at $23 on the Nasdaq on Tuesday.